Nanning Travel Guide

 Nanning welcomes visitors from all over the world.
 Its beautiful subtropical scenery and exotic ethnic minority culture have been attracting millions of tourists for years.

 As the linking point of the tour route from Guilin to Beihai, Nanning has a lot of attractions to offer: grand Detian Waterfall, beautiful Mt.
 Qingxiu and Mt.
 Daming, quiet Yangmei Ancient Town, mysterious Huashan Mural as well as scattered parks and gardens.
 Visitors will be enchanted and may want to spend more time in the city.
 Delicious local foods such as various porridges and rice noodles as well as Suanye (fermented fruits and vegetables) cannot be enjoyed anywhere else in China.

 Convenient transportation systems make the city easily accessible.
 Nanning Wuxu Airport (NNG), Nanning Railway Station and East Railway Station serve as hubs for other cities in China.
 Five main bus stations take people to other provincial counties and cities.
-Public buses, rail transit and taxies are plentiful and inexpensive.
+Public buses, metro and taxies are plentiful and inexpensive.